helidon-io/helidon/docs/se/config/supported-formats.md

 1.  explicitly add a parser of the correct implementation to the `Config.Builder`, or
 2.  rely on Java service loading and the config system’s matching of file types and media types to parsers.

-If your application creates a `Config.Builder` with parser services *disabled* (see [`disableParserServices`][disableparserservices] then that builder will not find the Java services for the various parsers and so will be unable to match the file type or media type of sources with the corresponding parser automatically.
+If your application creates a `Config.Builder` with parser services *disabled* (see [`disableParserServices`][disableparserser] then that builder will not find the Java services for the various parsers and so will be unable to match the file type or media type of sources with the corresponding parser automatically.
 So if you want to use automatic type matching with a given builder, do not invoke `Config.Builder.disableParserServices()`.

 ### YAML